Adhyarathri: Plot

 The film tells the story of the all-consuming Manoharan in a village called Mullakkara in Kuttanadu, surrounded by a lake.
 Manoharan, who had been running for everything in the country since ancient times, had to be a wedding broker in a special situation twenty-two years ago.

-The humiliation of the loss of his sister at the wedding, and the grief of her father's heart attack, have made Manoharan lose to Tresiamma, his rival.
+The humiliation of the loss of his sister Anitha at the wedding, and the grief of their father's heart attack, have made Manoharan lose to Tresiamma, his rival.
 Ever since Manoharan became a broker, no couple has fled from Mullakara.

-In the meantime, he is given the task to marry off his deceased girlfriend Shalini's daughter, Aswathi, who is the exact look-alike of Shalini.
+In the meantime, he is given the task to marry off his deceased girlfriend Shalini's daughter, Aswathi.
 Aswathi is also the granddaughter of a teacher couple who looked after her just like her parents.
 He confirms Aswathi's marriage with Kunjumon, a small local businessman.
-However, the story takes a twist when Manoharan learns that Aswathi studying in Bangalore had fallen in love with a boy named Sathya from her college.
-Later, Manoharan sees his sister in Bangalore and she says that the word of the bride is the last and final word for a marriage and that it's Aswathi's right to marry whomever she wants.
+However, the story takes a twist when Manoharan learns that Aswathi had fallen in love with a boy named Sathya from her college in Bangalore.
+Later, Manoharan meets Anitha in Bangalore and she says that the word of the bride is the last and final word for a marriage and that it's Aswathi's right to marry whomever she wants.
 Manoharan understands that Aswathi loves Sathya dearly and he agrees to help her marry Sathya and takes her back to Mullakara.
 He also tells her not to tell anybody that she loves Sathya.
 Aswathi meets Kunjumon there and he confesses that his love for her had begun in childhood.
 Unable to tell to him about Sathya, Aswathi tries to find ways to call off the wedding.
 Aswathi has a childhood friend and she is her best friend.

 Meanwhile, Kunjumon receives a letter from a well wisher stating that Aswathi loves another person and that it is for good that he should leave Aswathi.
 He ignores the warnings and proceeds with the preparations of his marriage.
 Sathya arrives at Mullakara and takes up a position as a teacher in a tutorial college.

-Later Kunjumon finds himself jealous as Aswathi spends more time with the new teacher Sathya than she spends with Kunjumon.
+Later Kunjumon finds himself jealous as Aswathi spends more time with Sathya than Kunjumon.
 Feeling angry, Kunjumon decides to confront her on their wedding eve, only to get knocked into Aswathi's best friend.
 He tells her about how Aswathi ignores him.
-Then the best friend reveals that he had been in love with him since childhood but hadn't spoken about it as his marriage had been fixed.
+Then the best friend reveals that she had been in love with him since childhood but hadn't spoken about it as his marriage had been fixed.
 Shocked, Kunjumon leaves.